rachelesmee/website/foss4gukonline2020/sessions.md

 # Optimized publishing of map and dataservices with GeoServer, GeoStyler, GeoWebCache and MapProxy (presentation)

 Marc Jansen,	terrestris GmbH & Co.
-KG: ⛵ 16:10
+KG: ⛵ 16:10	BST (UTC+1)

 _The talk presents one Open Source toolset for the set-up of geodata-services that consists of GeoServer/GeoWebCache, GeoStyler and MapProxy._